PostgreSQL (10)

 • For tables with heavy updates a smaller fillfactor may yield better write performance

-• Set per table or per index (b-tree is default 90 fillfactor)
+• Set per table or per index (B-Tree defaults to 90 fillfactor)

 • Trade-off: “Faster UPDATE vs Slower Sequential Scan and wasted space (partially filled blocks)” from Fillfactor Deep Dive

-• No index defined any column whose value it modified
+• No index defined on any column whose value is modified

 Limitations: Requires a VACUUM FULL after modifying (or pg_repack)